minimind/jquery.slideandfade/README.md

 # jquery.slideandfade plugin

-Simple, jquery.slideandfade is a jQuery plugin that allows you to easily slide and fade out whole groups of elements.
+This project jquery.slideandfade is a jQuery plugin that allows you to easily slide and fade out whole groups of elements.
 Why use it?
 It looks nice and it's very easy to set up and use.

 ## Contents